Applying for Kansas Licensure

 At the beginning of the spring semester, you should register with the Career Center to obtain access to job listings, participate in interviews, and have your resume referred to employers.
 In addition to registering with the Career Center, you should be familiar with the services and resources they offer.

 Completion of the MAT is partial fulfillment of the Kansas State Department of Education (KSDE) requirements for a two-year initial license.
-The KSDE requires that all teachers pass the PRAXIS II Principles of Learning and Teaching (PLT) Grades K-6 test as well as the PRAXIS II Elementary Education Curriculum, Instruction, and Assessment test.
+The KSDE requires that all teachers pass the PRAXIS II Principles of Learning and Teaching (PLT) Grades K-6 test as well as the PRAXIS II Elementary Education: Content Knowledge for Teaching test.